 Advanced Drama is a performance-based class for advanced actors who will perform in a number of aspects both in a school setting and at theatre festivals throughout Southern California.
 Students will focus on honing their craft and will learn about advanced acting methods.
 This class will also aid in preparing students for Theatre programs at the college level by prepping for auditions and creating a "working actors" book to aid in further endeavors.
 This class will produce a show in the first semester to be adjudicated by CETA (CA Educational Theatre Association), 2 different competition one-acts, and an end-of-year show.
 A main goal of this class is to become eligible, through hard work and performance, to be eligible to attend the International Thespian Festival in Lincoln, Nebraska in June.
 Students will perform in at least three productions, and have opportunities for more.
 Students will also assist in the technical aspects of the Intermediate production, attend Role About, the CETA Festival, and the CA State Thespian Festival.
 Students are expected to audition for at least one mainstage production.

 Beginning Theatre Tech is a UC/CSU approved, project-based class for students interested in the production side of theatre.
 Students will learn their way around a scene shop, design techniques, and will assist in building and creating the sets and props for the department's season.
-Students are required to be on crews for mainstage shows, and will have the opportunity to present their work and compete at various local and state theater festivals.
+Students are required to be on crews for Mainstage and/or Black Box shows, and will have the opportunity to present their work and compete at various local and state theater festivals.
 Students will become the crew for the Performing Arts Center, working closely with the Technical Director in aiding productions for Drama, Choir, Dance, and Instrumental Music.